khill42/OSC_IntroHPC/_episodes/15-resources.md

 Here is an example of a job script that would run the process above on a compute node and copy the results back.

 ```
-#PBS -N bowtie-dros
-#PBS -l walltime=01:00:00
-#PBS -l nodes=1:ppn=28
-#PBS -A PZSXXXX
-#PBS -j oe
+#!/bin/bash
+#SBATCH --partition=debug
+#SBATCH --account=PZSXXXX
+   #Give the job a name
+#SBATCH --job-name=bowtie-dros
+#SBATCH --time=00:45:00
+#SBATCH --nodes=1 --ntasks-per-node=20

 set echo
 module load bowtie2
-cd $PBS_O_WORKDIR
+cd $SLURM_SUBMIT_DIR
-cp Drosophila_melanogaster.BDGP6.dna.toplevel.fa $TMPDIR
+cp Drosophila_melanogaster.BDGP6.*toplevel.fa $TMPDIR
 cd $TMPDIR
-bowtie2-build Drosophila_melanogaster.BDGP6.dna.toplevel.fa dros-index
+bowtie2-build Drosophila_melanogaster.BDGP6.*toplevel.fa dros-index
-cp *.* $PBS_O_WORKDIR
+cp *.* $SLURM_SUBMIT_DIR
 ```
 {: bash}

-This job requests a full node on Owens, which is not needed for this calculation, but if you are unsure about how much memory or how many processors your job will require, it is okay to request more than you need.
+This job requests 20 cores on one node, which is not needed for this calculation, but if you are unsure about how much memory or how many processors your job will require, it is okay to request more than you need.
 As you run jobs, you will get more comfortable identifying the amount of resources you need.

 ```
-cd $PBS_O_WORKDIR
+cd $SLURM_SUBMIT_DIR
 ```
 {: bash}
 This line ensures we are in the correct starting directory, where the input files are located.
 If your input files are not in same directory as your job script, you can specify a different location.

 ```
-cp Drosophila_melanogaster.BDGP6.22.dna.toplevel.fa $TMPDIR
+cp Drosophila_melanogaster.BDGP6.*toplevel.fa $TMPDIR
 ```
 {: bash}

 Now, we can copy the input file to the compute node, known as `$TMPDIR` until the job is assigned to a node.
+We used a wildcard "\*" to make the filename more general and the script more flexible.
+This is good practice so your job scripts can easily be copied and reused for similar jobs.

 ```
 cd $TMPDIR
-bowtie2-build Drosophila_melanogaster.BDGP6.22.dna.toplevel.fa dros-index
+bowtie2-build Drosophila_melanogaster.BDGP6.*toplevel.fa dros-index
-cp *.* $PBS_O_WORKDIR
+cp *.* $SLURM_SUBMIT_DIR
 ```
 {: bash}